jpata/edge-inference-list/overview.md

 *   **Goal: "My model is a Boosted Decision Tree."**
     *   Use `conifer`.
 *   **Goal: "I need a simpler, interpretable model."**
-    *   Explore Symbolic Regression with PySR or SymbolNet.
+    *   Explore Symbolic Regression with PySR.